Todd Zywicki

 Todd Joseph Zywicki (born January 18, 1966) is an American lawyer, legal scholar and educator.
-He is a George Mason University Foundation Professor of Law at George Mason University School of Law, teaching in the areas of bankruptcy and contracts.
+He is a George Mason University Foundation Professor of Law at the Antonin Scalia Law School, where he teaches in the areas of bankruptcy and contracts.

 Biography

 Zywicki was born in Pennsylvania in 1966.
 Zywicki graduated from East Side High School in Greenville, South Carolina in 1984.
 Zywicki attended Dartmouth College, graduating in 1988 with a Bachelor of Arts degree cum Laude with High Honors in U.S. Government.
 At Dartmouth, he was a member of Zeta Psi fraternity.
 Zywicki attended Clemson University, graduating in 1990 with a Master of Arts degree in economics.
 Zywicki attended University of Virginia School of Law graduating in 1993 with a Juris Doctor.
 While Zywicki was attending Law School, his younger sister, Tammy, was brutally murdered.
 After last being seen alive in Illinois, her body was found in Missouri.

 Prior to teaching at George Mason University, Zywicki taught at the Mississippi College School of Law, where he held a faculty position from 1996 to 1998.
 Zywicki was a visiting professor of law at Vanderbilt University Law School for the Fall 2007 Semester, Georgetown University Law Center for the 2004–05 academic year, and a visiting professor at Boston College in 2002.
 During the 2003–04 academic year, he served as the director of the Office of Policy Planning at the Federal Trade Commission, in which capacity he testified before the United States House of Representatives Subcommittee on Commerce, Trade, and Consumer Protection regarding reform issues.